 Independent Monitoring: The government permitted prison visits by the PDHJ, foreign governments, international organizations, local NGOs, and independent human rights observers.
-During a routine monitoring visit to prisons in Gleno and Becora in March, local human rights NGO HAK met prisoners, guards, and administrators and provided human rights training for prisoners and guards.

 d.
 Arbitrary Arrest or Detention

 The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his or her arrest or detention in court.
 The government generally observed these prohibitions.